 In Nashville’s Centennial Park, you’ll find the world’s only full-scale reproduction of the ancient Parthenon in Athens, Greece.
 The Parthenon houses an art gallery and museum as well as Alan LeQuire’s Athena Parthenos.
 Standing at almost 42 feet in height, Athena is the tallest indoor sculpture in the Western world.
 Just a mile from The Parthenon is the LeQuire Gallery, where you can visit Alan in his studio and witness one of the nation’s premier sculptors.

 Nashville’s art scene is booming with art galleries, festivals, art crawls, and more.
-Be sure to head over to the Frist Center for the Visual Arts, the Downtown 5th Avenue art galleries, OZ Arts Nashville, Cheekwood Estate & Gardens, the Wedgewood/Houston galleries, the First Saturday Art Crawl, Shakespeare in the Park, Fall Craft Fair, and more.
+Be sure to head over to the Frist Art Museum, the Downtown 5th Avenue art galleries, OZ Arts Nashville, Cheekwood Estate & Gardens, the Wedgewood-Houston galleries, the First Saturday Art Crawl, Shakespeare in the Park, Tennessee Craft Fair, and more.

 Honoring musicians from stars to studio players that represent all genres of music, the Musicians Hall of Fame and Museum is housed in the Nashville Municipal Auditorium.
 From Hank Williams, Sr. to the Red Hot Chili Peppers, Motown to Southern Rock – there is truly something of interest to everyone.
-Then stroll up to the George Jones on 2nd Avenue, which offers visitors a never-before-seen look into the life and career of the musical icon.
+The Glen Campbell Museum is on 2nd Avenue and features never-before-seen artifacts from Glen’s early years on the farm in Arkansas through his climb to super-stardom, including many of his guitars, instruments, and stage clothes.
 Also, you need to see Madame Tussauds Nashville!
 The world-famous family friendly wax attraction will provide an interactive experience, allowing you to step into immersive iconic scenes and musical performances that cannot be found anywhere else.

 Three U.S. Presidents call Tennessee home: Andrew Jackson, James K. Polk, and Andrew Johnson.
 You can revisit the past at Andrew Jackson’s Hermitage: Home of the People’s President.
 Polk is buried on the grounds of the historic State Capitol building in downtown Nashville.

-Tootsie’s Orchid Lounge, Robert’s Western World, Crazy Town, Honky Tonk Central, Rippy's Smokin' Bar & Grill, are all experts at serving up cool longnecks and hot country music.
+Robert’s Western World, Tootsie's Orchid Lounge, Acme Feed & Seed, and Whiskey Bent Saloon are all experts at serving up cool longnecks and hot country music.
 You never know who you’ll see in these Lower Broadway clubs in the shadow of the Ryman.
 Willie Nelson, Kris Kristofferson, Gretchen Wilson, Dierks Bentley, and other stars began their careers on Lower Broadway.